-1. Contact the Head of Department and potential supervisors in the department in which you intend to register.
+Contact the head of department and potential supervisors in the department in which you intend to register.
 They may be able to inform you of departmental and/or project-linked funding not listed on this website.
-For a research Masters or Doctoral degree you will need to identify potential research projects with your prospective supervisor in order to apply for funding.
-Ideally, you should do this at least seven months before you intend to begin your degree.
+For a research master's or doctoral degree you will need to identify potential research projects with your prospective supervisor in order to apply for funding.
+Ideally, you should do this at least 7 months before you intend to begin your degree.

-2. Apply for funding from the National Research Foundation (NRF) http://www.nrf.ac.za/ The application deadline for these awards is normally in June/July for Masters and PhD degrees and in October for Honours degrees.
-NOTE that you will not be considered for UCT merit awards applied for via the Postgraduate Financial Assistance Application Form unless you have also applied to the NRF.
+Apply for funding from the National Research Foundation (NRF).
+The application deadline for these awards is normally in June/July for master's and PhD degrees and in October for honours degrees.
+You will not be considered for UCT merit awards (applied for via the Postgraduate Financial Assistance Application Form) unless you have also applied to the NRF.